chicio/chicio.github.io/src/posts/2023-06-30-swiftui-text-concatenation.md

 * the name of the hotel as a `String`
 * the rating of the hotel as an `Int`

-Obviously the text is separated in 2 parts,
+Obviously the text is separated in 2 parts:

 * the name, a dark grey text with font size 14 and font weight bold
 * the rating stars, a yellow sequence of stars icons with font size 14